 To use Passper for Excel to remove password protection from Excel, install the program onto your computer and then follow these simple steps:

 Step 1: Launch Passper for Excel on your computer and select "Recover Passwords" on the main Window.

 Step 2.
-Now, click on the "Add" button to find the password-protected excel file and open it in this program.
+Now, click on the "+" button to find the password-protected Excel workbook and open it in this program.